Crashr-io/contracts/doc/template.typ

 == Crashr API

-Crashr API is a crucial component designed to expose blockchain data in a more digestible format.
+Crashr API is a component designed to expose blockchain data in a more digestible format.
 This API layer serves as the bridge between the complex data indexed by Crashr Sync and the user-facing elements of the marketplace, ensuring that information is accessible, understandable, and actionable.
 Furthermore, the Crashr API opens avenues for businesses looking to leverage our platform's rich data ecosystem, offering them the tools to build innovative applications on top of this data.

+#pagebreak()
 === API Modules

 The Crashr API is structured into three primary modules each tailored to serve distinct data sets and functionalities relevant to marketplace operations and third-party integrations.
 The core modules include: